Probe BJP MP Nishikant Dubey’s conduct, says Pasmanda group after remarks on Waqf Bill feedback

 Calling for a probe into the conduct of Bharatiya Janata Party MP Nishikant Dubey, the All India Pasmanda Muslim Mahaz has said that attempts have been made to tarnish the image of the Muslim community in the name of giving suggestions to the joint parliamentary committee scrutinising the 2024 Waqf Amendment Bill, The Indian Express reported on Monday.

-The group, which represents the interests of Dalit and other backward caste Muslims, was responding to Bharatiya Janata Party MP Nishikant Dubey’s remarks last month that an investigation should be conducted into the source of the nearly 1.2 crore feedback submissions received by the parliamentary committee on the bill.
+The group, which represents the interests of Dalit and other backward caste Muslims, was responding to Dubey’s remarks last month that an investigation should be conducted into the source of the nearly 1.2 crore feedback submissions received by the parliamentary committee on the bill.

 Dubey, the Lok Sabha member from Jharkhand’s Godda, is part of the parliamentary committee.